minuva/fast-nlp-text-emotion/README.md

 This open-source project delivers an efficient emotion classification system built on FastAPI 🚀.
 It uses a compact, yet highly accurate model running on onnxruntime for rapid CPU-based processing.
 It is an ideal solution for applications requiring fast and reliable emotion classification without the need for GPU hardware.
 More details about the model in the [model page](https://huggingface.co/minuva/MiniLMv2-goemotions-v2).

+This project functions as the backend supporting the  [emotion plugin](https://github.com/minuva/ph-emotion-plugin) designed for use with [PostHog-LLM](https://github.com/postlang/posthog-llm).

 # Install from source
 ```bash
 git clone https://github.com/minuva/fast-nlp-text-emotion.git